How To Check The Quality Of Red Bricks For Your 2BHK Or 3BHK Home!

 Any size less than this leads to improper mortar filling.
 Anything more than the above dimensions will increase the amount of mortar required, making the construction uneconomical.

 Hold one brick in each hand and strike them against each other.
 A metallic or ringing sound indicates good bricks.
-If the brick breaks, tit is obviously not suitable for construction.
+If the brick breaks, it is obviously not suitable for construction.

 Throw a brick from a height of 1.5m – a good quality brick won’t break when it falls from a height of 1.5m.

-This simple test can be performed at the site to check the quality of the brick.
+This simple test can be performed at the site to check the quality of the red bricks.
 A good quality brick should also be chemically inert and should not react when it comes into contact with other materials.